jwworth/jakeworth/content/blog/my-development-roadmap.md

 ---

 I've been working on a development roadmap for my projects, and wanted to share my process.
 Consider this a recipe to turn an idea into software.

 The purpose of codifying a workflow like this is to make working with me a predictable and thorough experience.
 Writing software is pretty hard; it's much harder when you don't have a plan.
 Every item here is à la carte– I wouldn't typically do more, but I might do less on projects of modest scope.

+What do I have to show for these words?
+Several dozen production greenfield and legacy client projects, an in-development startup where I'm Developer #1, and a few things enumerated on my [about](/about) page.
+I'm still a work in progress and learning, and this is how I do my best work right now.

 ### Introduction

-Everything I know about software, I learned working at [Hashrocket][hr].
+Everything I know about software, I learned at [Hashrocket][hr].
 This process is very similar to what I've done dozens of times with my team there.
-The main difference is that I've added a few steps we don't typically do, like a competitive analysis, because our clients have usually done that themselves prior to our engagement.
-I've also tried to teach myself enough project management and design skills to wear those hats when what I can do is good enough.
+The main difference is that I've added a few steps we don't typically do, like the competitive analysis, because our clients have usually done that themselves prior to our engagement.
+We also have dedicated project managers and designers at Hashrocket; for my personal projects I've tried to teach myself enough to wear those hats when required.

 The flow here also takes heavy inspiration from the following outstanding
 resources: